- Course: PhD in Atmospheric Science

 Please give a brief profile of your career path to your current job

-My first degree was in Chemistry at Edinburgh Uni.
+My first degree was in Chemistry at Edinburgh University.
 After that, I spent six months working for an environmental consultancy firm as a researcher, which I enjoyed but it made me realise the importance of specialising in a particular field.
-This led me to do a MSc in environmental science in Manchester, where I did a course on remote sensing of the atmosphere and another on atmospheric chemistry.
+This led me to do a MSc in environmental science at the University of Manchester, where I did a course on remote sensing of the atmosphere and another on atmospheric chemistry.
 Both these course stood out to me as fascinating, so I started looking at PhDs in atmospheric science.

 What are the challenges and rewards of your current job?

 I am now an air quality scientist in the Met Office Hadley Centre in Exeter.
 This gives me the opportunity to carry on doing the research I am interested in, but it is a bit more applied so the research I do is targeted to the research needs of the government.
 I like this as you get more of a chance to see where your research is used and why it is needed.